SDBC Pickleball

 Download Pickleball Skill Levels

-Beginners: these are players who are fairly new to pickleball and are working towards understanding basic ground strokes, positional play, scoring, and are beginning to sustain play longer.
+Beginners: these are players who have never played or are fairly new to pickleball and are working towards understanding basic ground strokes, positional play, scoring, and are beginning to sustain play longer.
 These players are working towards a level 2.0 of play.
 If in doubt as to whether or not this session is for you, email us and we will try to assist you.

-Advanced Beginners: these players have participated in the Tuesday beginner's session (see below) or equivalent, and fit the criteria established for a 2.0 skill level of play.
+Novice: these players have participated in the beginner's lesson (see below) or equivalent, and fit the criteria established for a 2.5 skill level of play.

 Intermediate: these players are able to sustain play consistently and are at a level 2.5-3.0.